sniezekjp/local-db/README.md

 ## local-db
 Angular factory for using localStorage as a temporary database.
 Simply inject LocalDB into any angular provider.
-It also exposes localDB on window.DB for dev purposes.
+It also exposes LocalDB on window.DB for dev purposes.

 ## Usage
 ```javascript